LittleRichard/learntocode/python101/001_history_and_intro.md

 you've never swung a bat you probably suck at it.
 Many people enjoy understanding and watching things they're bad at, and that's cool too.
 Just match your effort to your expectations.
-- Everyone learns their own way.
-I'm open to using visuals, examples office hours, whatever, but you have to let your teacher know!
+- Everyone learns their own way: visuals, examples, office hours, anything is possible, but you have to let your teacher know!

 #### 1955 - FORTRAN gave programmers conditional logic (if/else) and math.
 Still used for weather forecasting today, extremely fast at math.